 Options Trading Strategies

-You may use various trading strategies with Options as per your requirement or circumstances.
-Some are simple buying or selling Options and some are as combinations of both.
-These are categorized as below –
+You may use various options trading strategies as per your requirement or circumstances.
+Some are simple buying or selling options and some are as combinations of both.
+These combinations are categorized as below –